13 Of The Best Songs About Bad Luck

 In which Mr. Fafara and crew explore all manner of superstitions, including, but not limited to, walking under ladders, breaking mirrors, knocking on wood, and throwing salt over one’s shoulder.
 The first of these is common sense, since someone might be up there with a bucket of paint or a hammer, but the last-mentioned seems like a waste of salt, frankly.
-Interestingly, Fafara is a member of the Freemasons, whose website tells us that it ‘requires of its members a belief in God as part of the obligation of every responsible adult, but advocates no sectarian faith or practice,’ but mentions nothing about black cats nor holding one’s breath in cemeteries.
+Interestingly, Dez is a member of the Freemasons, whose website tells us that it ‘requires of its members a belief in God as part of the obligation of every responsible adult, but advocates no sectarian faith or practice,’ but mentions nothing about black cats nor holding one’s breath in cemeteries.

 Johnny Thunders and The Heartbreaks – Born To Lose (1977)

-Even if the title wasn’t repeated over 30 times ,it wouldn’t take a genius to figure out that New York punk band Johnny Thunders and The Heartbreakers were not exactly blessed with best of luck.
+Even if the title wasn’t repeated over 30 times, it wouldn’t take a genius to figure out that New York punk band Johnny Thunders And The Heartbreakers were not exactly blessed with best of luck.
 Although, to be fair, much of their misfortune came from being a bunch of junkies.
-Constant fall outs in the band caused numerous line up changes and they are largely blamed for introducing heroin (and Nancy Spungen) to the UK punk scene.
+Constant fall-outs in the band caused numerous line-up changes, and they are largely blamed for introducing heroin (and Nancy Spungen) to the UK punk scene.
 Not surprisingly, frontman Johnny Thunders was found dead from a suspected overdose in a New Orleans hotel room in 1991, while drummer Jerry Nolan died a few months later after suffering a stroke.
 Strangely, guitarist Walter Lure now works as a Wall Street stockbroker, perhaps one of the few Heartbreakers who wasn’t born to lose.